Boys Will Be Boys (1935 film)

-Boys Will Be Boys is a 1935 British comedy film directed by William Beaudine which stars Will Hay, Gordon Harker and Jimmy Hanley.
-The film is set at Narkover School, where headmaster Doctor Alec Smart (Will Hay) becomes involved in the disappearance of a valuable necklace.

-The setting is loosely based on the works of Beachcomber, where Narkover is a school specializing in gambling and extortion, and the headmaster is a "Dr Smart-Allick".
+Boys Will Be Boys is a 1935 British comedy film directed by William Beaudine and starring Will Hay, Gordon Harker and Jimmy Hanley.
+It was written by Hay and Robert Edmunds based on characters created by J.B.
+Morton (as "Beachcomber").
+In the original stories Narkover is a school specializing in gambling and extortion, and the headmaster is "Dr Smart-Allick".

 Plot

 Alec Smart, who is engaged teaching in a prison, applies for the job of headmaster at a nearby public school to replace the previous headmaster who has been convicted of writing forged cheques and has just been sent to prison.
 Smart appeals to the Governor to write him a good reference which he pretends to.
 Afterwards he writes his real recommendation which is very negative about Smart's talents.

 The trustee who works as the Governor's secretary, Faker Brown, persuades Smart to send the letter praising him, and forges the signature of the Governor on it.
 On the basis of the faked letter, Lady Dorking, who runs the Board of Governors appoints Smart to the job.
 This angers her deputy, Colonel Crableigh, who had favoured promoting his nephew, the Deputy head.

 On his arrival at the school, Smart is treated to a boisterous reception by the unruly students led by the Head Boy, Cyril Brown, who is the son of Faker Brown.
 Narkover proves to be a breeding ground for young criminals, who prefer to spend their time playing cards rather than taking classes.
 After his initial attempts to stop their games, Smart himself ends up playing cards with the students.
 He gets off on the wrong foot with Colonel Crableigh but, in spite of Smart's obvious incompetence, Lady Dorking immediately takes a shine to him.
 Crableigh begins engineering a scheme to have Smart dismissed and replaced by his own nephew.